Skip to content

 So, what exactly is in a PRP injection?
 It’s made from a small sample of your own blood.
 We process the blood to separate and concentrate the platelets, which are tiny cells known for their role in clotting.
 But they do much more than that—they’re also packed with powerful proteins called growth factors.
 When these growth factors are injected directly into your arthritic knee, they act as a signal to your body, calling for repair and regeneration.
 This process helps reduce painful inflammation and can stimulate the healing of damaged tissues.
 Our approach to Platelet-Rich Plasma (PRP) therapy harnesses this natural ability to support your joint health from within.

-How PRP Compares to Other Knee Treatments
+PRP vs. Other Knee Arthritis Treatments

 You might be wondering how PRP stacks up against more traditional options like cortisone or hyaluronic acid (HA) injections.
 While cortisone can offer quick, temporary relief by reducing inflammation, its effects often wear off, and repeated use can damage cartilage over time.
 HA injections aim to lubricate the joint, but results can be mixed.
 Clinical studies have shown that PRP often provides more significant and longer-lasting relief for mild to moderate knee arthritis.
 Many people experience improved function and less pain for six months to a year or even longer, making it a compelling option for those seeking a more durable solution that works with the body, not just on it.

-How Does PRP Therapy Work for Knees?
+How Does PRP Therapy Actually Heal Your Knees?

 The real beauty of PRP therapy is its simplicity.
 It harnesses your body’s natural healing abilities and concentrates them right where you need them most.
 Unlike treatments that simply mask pain or temporarily reduce inflammation, PRP is designed to work with your body to encourage genuine tissue repair.
 Think of it this way: when you get a cut, your body immediately sends platelets to the area to stop the bleeding and start the healing process.
 These platelets are packed with powerful growth factors—the essential proteins that orchestrate repair.